burianvlastimil/sudoedit/README.md

 For a quick look, I made this demo for you, it takes less than two and a half minutes.

+Beware it may be loading slow on this Readme, best to click on it and play separately if needed.

 ![SVG demo](https://www.vlastimilburian.cz/github_images/sudoedit-enhanced--demo-2021.svg)

 ***